Ivan951236/PVZ-Roguelike/README.md

 ├───openpgp-key.asc
 └───theme.toml
 ```
-This is a example with OpenPGP encryption.
+This is a example with OpenPGP encryption

 ### Worlds and Levels
 - Day (1-1 to 1-10)